 Exam Coordinator: Carolin Thompson, Administrative Specialist, coordinates all exams scheduled in SSS during the regular semester.
 Exam-related questions may be sent to firstname.lastname@example.org or 503-768-7192.

 Access to Exam Accommodations: Student Support Services coordinates exams for students registered with SSS with accommodations specific to testing services.
-Exam accommodations include but are not limited to: extended time on exams, reduced-distraction testing space, approved word or formula bank.
+Exam accommodations include: extended time on exams, reduced-distraction testing space, an approved word list or formula bank.